 20% to daughter Liliana Ruth Gandolfini

 - Clothes and jewelry are left to son Michael Gandolfini, "to be his absolutely," and which "he may distribute in his sole determination."

-- All remaining tangible personal property is left to wife Deborah Lin, "to be hers absolutely," and which "she may distribute in his sole determination."
+- All remaining tangible personal property is left to wife Deborah Lin, "to be hers absolutely," and which "she may distribute in her sole determination."

 - The following specific bequests are made: